 - Nina Robinson Vitow, CW70, WG76

 - Carl Weiss, PAR

 Shapiro-Weitzenhoffer Professor of the History of Art, University of Pennsylvania

-Professor of English (Cinema Studies), University of Pennsylvania
+Associate Professor of City and Regional Planning, University of Pennsylvania

 - Oliver St. Clair Franklin O.B.E.